Akirami/Ecole42/README.md

-Project done during my year of school at 42 Lyon - France.
+Projects carried out during my studies at school 42 Lyon - France.

 ### Get Next Line
 This project deals with memory allocation and when to free and allocate memory to prevent leaks.